Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 The Bank shall pay each valid invoice within **thirty (30) calendar days** of the invoice date, unless otherwise specified in Annex E or agreed in writing.
 Payments shall be made in **Ethiopian Birr (ETB)** to CICO’s designated bank account.
 If the Parties mutually agree, payments may alternatively be settled in another country and in another currency at the prevailing exchange rate, subject to applicable law and regulator approvals.

-**3.5 Audit of Revenue:** The Bank shall maintain complete and accurate records of all Chargeable Transactions and associated revenues in sufficient detail to enable the proper calculation of fees payable to CICO, including the Revenue Share.
+**3.5 Audit of Revenue and Costs:** The Bank shall maintain complete and accurate records of all Chargeable Transactions and associated revenues in sufficient detail to enable the proper calculation of fees payable to CICO, including the Revenue Share.
 CICO shall have the right, at its own expense and with reasonable notice, to audit such records of The Bank during normal business hours, not more than once per calendar year, solely for the purpose of verifying the accuracy of revenue share payments.
-All information learned or accessed by CICO in the course of any audit shall be treated as **The Bank’s Confidential Information** and shall not be used for any purpose other than verifying compliance with this Agreement.
+Similarly, CICO shall maintain complete and accurate records of all Pass-Through Costs and vendor invoices in sufficient detail to enable proper verification of cost allocations, and The Bank shall have the right, at its own expense and with reasonable notice, to audit such records of CICO during normal business hours, not more than once per calendar year, solely for the purpose of verifying the accuracy of pass-through cost allocations.
+All information learned or accessed by either Party in the course of any audit shall be treated as the other Party's Confidential Information and shall not be used for any purpose other than verifying compliance with this Agreement.

 **3.6 No Other Fees:** Except for the **AMS Fees, Revenue Share, and Operator Incentive** expressly set forth in this Agreement, The Bank shall not be obligated to pay any other license fee, subscription fee, or annual maintenance fee for the System.
 Any services beyond the agreed Scope of Work—such as significant custom development, on-site professional services, or third-party integrations not covered herein—may be provided by CICO at The Bank’s request subject to a separate **Change Request** and a mutually agreed written addendum or work order.
 Such additional services may be charged on a **time-and-materials basis** at the prevailing daily rate (**ETB 5,000 per man-day**) or at a fixed price, as agreed in writing prior to commencement of work.